kirabase/hyper-shell/readme.md

 4 - Create an alias for quick access

-Dodo becomes even more useful when it's easily accessible right when you need to generate or launch a command.
+HyperShell becomes even more useful when it's easily accessible right when you need to generate or launch a command.
 To make it more convenient to run, create an alias.

 To set up an alias, open your shell configuration file (.bashrc, .zshrc, or .bash_profile) and add the following line at the end, replacing /path/to/dodo-ai/dodo.py with the actual path to the project directory:

 ```
-alias dodo="python /path/to/dodo-ai/dodo.py"
+alias dodo="python /path/to/hyper-shell/dodo.py"
 ```

 After adding the alias, restart your terminal or run source ~/.bashrc (or the appropriate shell config file).
-Now you can use the dodo command directly:
+Now you can use the HyperShell command directly:
 ```
 $ dodo "List the names of files containing the words 'Artificial Intelligence'"